18alantom/fitloop/README.md

 - `model` - the Pytorch [model](https://pytorch.org/docs/stable/nn.html#module) that needs to be trained.
 - `optimizer` - Pytorch [optimizer](https://pytorch.org/docs/stable/optim.html#torch.optim.Optimizer) that is used to optimize the model.
 - `loss_function` - A [loss](https://en.wikipedia.org/wiki/Loss_function) [function](https://pytorch.org/docs/stable/nn.html#crossentropyloss) for computing.. you guessed it, loss.
-- `configure_optimizer` - A function that is used to configure the optimizer parameters so that the model is ready to train when it is loaded or restored.
 - `train_dl` - [DataLoader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader) for training the model.

 For extending the usage beyond basic a few more additional components are required.